 - He or she is satisfied after feeds

 - You experience no pain in your breast during feeding

 - By day 3 your baby is waking regularly for feeds and settling after feeds

 - By day 3 your baby’s stools have started to change.

-During your stay in hospital we have infant feeding advisors who are also available to help you with feeding your baby.
+During your stay in hospital all of the maternity team are trained to support you with feeding your baby.
 If you are concerned when you are transferred home you can seek help from your midwife or health visitor or peer support.

 There are breastfeeding support services in the community, but these will be dependent on where you live.
 Speak to your community midwife who will be able to advise you about the community breastfeeding support where you live.

-Exclusive breastfeeding is recommended for the first six months of a baby’s life as it provides all the necessary nutrients for your baby and has health benefits for you and your baby.
+It is recommended that babies are breastfed for at least the first year, with the first six months of a baby’s life being exclusively breastfed as it provides all the necessary nutrients for your baby and has health benefits for you and your baby.